cbarber/mojodocs/content/docs/01-introduction.md

 ### Brew

-Brew is package manager for mac osx. https://brew.sh/
+Brew is package manager for mac osx.
+Provides a CLI to search and install common open source tooling. https://brew.sh/

 ```sh
 xcode-select --install